An interview with Stacey Long (Chief Strategy Officer, OMNY Health)

 How do you think about the use of unstructured data from EHRs?
 What is hindering further use of unstructured data which can provide a lot of research value?

-Unstructured data in EHR systems is a gold-mine of information to understand the ‘why’ of a patient’s diagnosis and treatment.
-Clinical notes capture the qualitative perspective from the patient, as well as the rationale behind provider decisions in treatment selection and treatment changes.
+Unstructured health data in EHR systems is a gold-mine of information to understand the ‘why’ of a patient’s diagnosis and treatment.
+Clinical notes capture the qualitative perspective from the patient, as well as the rationale behind health provider decisions in treatment selection and treatment changes.
 Common requests we receive are to understand reasons for changes in therapy, including dosing or therapy choice, documentation of genomic biomarkers, and availability of specific PRO measures.
 It is challenging to extract this information at-scale today, although the advancement in natural language processing (NLP) capabilities is helping to increase the usability of this information.
 Once extracted, clinical notes are transformed into structured or semi-structured fields that are analysis-ready, and personal health information is removed before augmenting the transformed data with the structured data fields of the EHR.

 As an industry, we have advanced quickly with NLP and ML to mine unstructured notes.
 This activity is scaling but we’re also moving beyond unstructured text to other sources of unstructured data, such as images.
 We’re starting to address the challenges of de-identifying and consuming imaging data so that they are analytically meaningful.